Oscilloscopes are useful when we can't measure fast voltage changes with regular multimeters.

 For today, we'll use the example of measuring amplitude.

-Amplitude is the difference between the equilibrium of a wave and the height of its peak voltage.
+Amplitude is the difference between a wave's equilibrium and its peak voltage's height.

 First, have the distance between the wave's peak and equilibrium line be 3.5 vertical grid divisions.